mickey13/cow-auth/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/mickey13/cow_auth.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mickey13/cow-auth.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/mickey13/cow-auth/blob/master/CODE_OF_CONDUCT.md).

 ## License